rdsea/sys4bigml/tutorials/PerformanceMonitoring/ClientLibrary/README.md

 ```

 ## Select the language and corresponding client library.
-Forexample: Python
+For example: Python
 After configuring prometheus and run it.
 You can start to run your python program:

 ```console